 The colors used in senior living apartments are changing.
 In part, that’s due to the evolving taste of retirees.
 It also stems from technology that allows us to see how vision changes as people age.

 Saturated colors and jewel tones are gaining in popularity.
 For the finish, metallic and warm neutrals are edging out cooler silvers and grays.
 Similarly, dark woods are giving way to lighter wood tones for millwork and furnishings.

 Trend #9: Senior Living: The Materials

-Porcelain and LVT are becoming increasing popular.
-As they’ve gained in quality, they’ve come excellent and affordable choices for style and durability.
+Porcelain and LVT are becoming increasingly popular.
+As they’ve gained in quality, they’ve come with excellent and affordable choices for style and durability.